Oxford

 Long Quotations

 • For quotations of three lines or longer, indent each line by five spaces and use single spacing between each line.
 Do not use any quotation marks.
-At the end of the quotation cite the source in a footnote.
+Add a superscript in-text number at the end of the quote.
+A footnote should be included at the end of the page to indicate the source of the quote.

 • The exception to this format is when quoting poetry or plays.
 See the Style Notes on Poetry & Plays for further information.